ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/02-Hello-World.md

 }
 ```

-GraphQL as we already discussed will respond only with data you asked for, no more, no less.
+GraphQL, as we already discussed, will respond only with the data you asked for, no more, no less.

 ## Resolvers

-Stop the server and let us open Visual Studio Code to explore and customize the server project.
+Stop the server and let us open Visual Studio Code explore and customize the server project.

 ```bash
 code .